-- A highly applied approach, with emphasis on hands-on learning; - Requirement of an internship experience or research-based project on campus or at a local technology firm; - Incorporation of emerging technologies into all coursework; - Emphasis on a collaborative and teamwork approach; - Development of skills in technology leadership: - Elective coursework from other professional based programs, including MBA and ICP.
+- A highly applied approach, with emphasis on hands-on learning; - Requirement of an internship experience or research-based project on campus or at a local technology firm; - Incorporation of emerging technologies into all coursework; - · Emphasis on a collaborative and teamwork approach; - Development of skills in technology leadership and communication; - · Specialization in either management or computing; - Elective coursework from other professional-based programs at Valpo.

 Admission.
-To be admitted, applicants must meet all Graduate School admission requirements and have the equivalent of a minor in computer science, information technology, or a related field (e.g., engineering or information and decision sciences).
-Students without adequate background or preparation may be required to complete a bridge program prior to beginning the MS in Information Technology and Management program.
+To be admitted, applicants must meet all Graduate School admission requirements (page 82) and have the equivalent of a minor in computer science, information technology, or a related field (e.g., engineering or information and decision sciences).
+Students without adequate background or preparation may be required to complete a bridge program prior to beginning the MS in Information Technology program.

 Admission will be considered for any semester, but students benefit most by beginning their coursework in the fall semester.
-Depending on availability of seats, applications will be accepted up to 6 weeks prior to the start date of the next semester.